Our position on NHS dentistry

 • Greater protection of ring-fenced NHS dental budgets that are held by Integrated Care Boards (ICB).

-• Involvement by ICBs of local Healthwatch and communities in shaping local NHS dental services and informing roll-out of new initiatives like mobile dental vans.
+• Involvement by ICBs of local Healthwatch and communities in shaping local NHS dental services and informing roll-out of new initiatives.

-• Publicity campaigns targeted at people most in need to seek NHS appointments being offered to people who haven’t been seen in the past two years.
+• Publicity campaigns targeted at people most in need on how they can access the 700,000 extra NHS appointments being offered under the Dentistry Rescue Plan.

-• Regular national updates published on the impact of the dental care recovery plan.
+• Regular national updates published on the impact of the Dental Rescue Plan.

 • Greater promotion of NHS dental charge exemptions and the NHS Low Income Scheme to ensure people aren’t put off seeking help because of cost.